programmatically/wp-plugin-list-pdf-media-files/README.md

 wp-plugin-list-pdf-media-files
 ==============================

+This plugin is design to run as a WordPress Plugin

 List all PDF Files in your media library on a page and post also generates a PDF XML sitemap.

 Use [listpdfs] short code to link all PDF in your media library into a page or post.